A quick-start guide to water brush lettering

 How exactly does a water brush work?

-The typical brush pen is made out of three different parts:
+The typical water brush is made out of three different parts:

 - A water container